FAQ’s – frequently asked questions – are commonplace across the web.

 sameAs: Does basically what it says on the tin.
 It indicates that the content (item) is the same as the explanation given by a page with high authority e.g. Wikipedia, Wikidata, or official website.

 mentions: Again, the name gives it away.
 It indicates a reference in the content to an item of importance which is not the same but related to the main topic.
+For example, if you were writing an article about the family cars, you could provide “mentions” data, linked to the manufacturers of each type of car you mention.

 You can just right click to see the source code of the blog post and how this is implemented.
-But to make it easier, here is the full script ( click on the image to download the full script in PDF format)
+But to make it easier, here is the full script (click on the image to download the full script in PDF format)

 Note: Thanks to Tim Bridges (@BrowserBugs) for providing the code in microdata format.
 As I use JSON-LD I would have struggled with that.
 You can find the microdata example live on the test-page Tim has set up: https://browserbugs.co.uk/faq-demo.html